PhantomBot/PhantomBot/docs/guides/content/guides.md

 Guide files must be written in Markdown and have the extension _.md_

+You can use the [Remarkable demo](https://jonschlinkert.github.io/remarkable/demo/) to easily write out your Markdown while previewing how it will turn out

+**NOTE:** The YouTube embed extension is not in the Remarkable demo, so those will just show as links until your upload to the PhantomBot docs

 If you are adding a new folder, remember to create a _toc.json_, and add the new subfolder to the _toc.json_ of the parent folder

 The format for _toc.json_ is